n0isegat3/Red-Infra-Craft/infra_deployment_guide/Azure/readme.md

 #  Infrastructure Walkthroughs:

+**Microsoft Azure prerequisites:**

+- For vanilla Microsoft Azure Subscription you need to manually configure used Resource Providers.
+- Create Microsoft Entra ID App Registration and generate new client secret.
+Note the following values, you will need them later:
+  - App Registration: Application (client) ID
+  - App Registration Client Secret: Value
+- Add Subscription Contributor permissions on the Subscription for the created Service Principal (App Registration)

 **Common steps required to perform for each infrastructure deployment.**

 Before spinning any of the infra make sure you modify **terraform.auto.tfvars** and provide the following required details: